Advertisement

 Which brings us to the Korean E-X competition.
 Whether or not ITAR was in fact deliberately used to hinder a competitor that included non-US firms, that is certainly the appearance.
 This, we submit, is the most damaging possible message – especially because it confirms a widespread but quiet suspicion within the international defense industry.

 If the issue is simply that one should hesitate before crossing the USA on major foreign policy issues (Venezuela), or that pressure is required to make the USA do the right thing (F-35), that is one thing.
 If the issue is that using American technologies will cut one’s export potential across the board because it will be used against you in competitions, that’s a very different kettle of fish.
-That perception would be material enough to affect the calculus for major items like engines when developing new platforms, as well as many electronics.
+That perception would be material enough to affect the calculus for major items like engines and electronics when developing new platforms.
 If it does, the result is fewer ITAR levers for the USA, less compatibility with foreign designs, and a long-term loss of work in its defense sector to offset the more visible short-term wins.

 Note also the technologies that became sticking points in the E-X sale: GPS.
 Link 11 and Link 16/MIDS.
 IFF.
 Minor technologies all, which became broad and important allied standards under US/NATO leadership.

 In our opinion, the USA needs to take a hard look at its ITAR processes, and the way they are being handled.
-Other countries and firms around the world are certainly doing so.
+Other countries and firms around the world are already doing so – and their gaze is not friendly.

 Additional Readings